-TABLE 9: LIQUIDATED DAMAGES ISSUES AND AMOUNTS CORE PROGRAM ISSUES DAMAGES 49.
-Failure to timely submit appropriate PIPs as described in this Contract.
-One thousand dollars (\$1,000) per day for every day PIPs are late.
-50. Failure to accurately report PIP data, interventions, or evaluation methods.
-Five thousand dollars (\$5,000) per occurrence.
-51. Failure to address previous PIP feedback from the Agency/EQRO prior to subsequent submissions.
-Five thousand dollars (\$5,000) per occurrence.
-52. Failure to timely submit enrollee records within time frames requested by the Agency or the EQRO.
-One thousand dollars (\$1,000) per occurrence.
-53. Failure to allow an enrollee to obtain a second medical opinion at no expense and regardless of whether the provider is participating or not, as described in this Contract.
-Five thousand dollars (\$5,000) per occurrence.
-54. Failure to acknowledge or act timely upon a request for prior authorization in accordance with this Contract.
-Two thousand five hundred dollars (\$2,500) per occurrence.
-55. Failure to comply with any of the standards for timely service authorization as specified in this Contract.
-Five thousand dollars (\$5,000) per month, per standard 56.
-Failure to comply with enrollee notice for denials, reductions, terminations, or suspensions of services within the timeframes specified in this Contract as described in this Contract.
-Two thousand five hundred dollars (\$2,500) per occurrence.
-57. Failure to provide continuity of care and a seamless transition consistent with the services in place prior to the new enrollee's enrollment in the Managed Care Plan as described in this Contract.
-Five thousand dollars (\$5,000) per occurrence.
-58. Failure to comply in any way with Managed Care Plan staffing requirements as specified in this Contract.
-One thousand dollars (\$1,000) per day for each day that staffing requirements are not met.
-59. Failure to timely report changes in Managed Care Plan staffing as described in this Contract.
-One thousand dollars (\$1,000) per occurrence.

-TABLE 9: LIQUIDATED DAMAGES IS SUES AND AMOUNTS CORE PROGRAM ISSUES DAMAGES 60.
-Failure to provide no less than thirty (30) days' written notice before making any changes to the administration and/or management procedures and/or authorization, denial, or review procedures, including any delegations, as described in this Contract.
-Twenty-five thousand dollars (\$25,000) per occurrence.
-61. Failure of a provider agreement to comply with a requirement of this Contract.
-One thousand dollars (\$1,000) per failure per provider agreement 62.
-Failure to receive prior written Agency approval of delegation to a subcontractor.
-Twenty-five thousand dollars (\$25,000) per occurrence 63.
-Failure of a subcontract to comply with a requirement of this Contract.
-Five thousand dollars (\$5,000) per failure per subcontract 64.
-Failure to maintain and/or provide proof of required insurance as described in this Contract.
-Five hundred dollars (\$500) per day.
-65. Failure to comply with subcontract requirements for providers dually offering UM and service provision.
-Twenty-five thousand dollars (\$25,000) per occurrence.
-66. Failure to maintain and/or provide proof of the Managed Care Plan's fidelity bond as required in this Contract.
-Five hundred dollars (\$500) per day.
-67. Failure by the Managed Care Plan to execute the appropriate agreements to effectuate transfer and exchange of enrollee PHI confidential information including, but not limited to, a data use agreement, trading partner agreement, BAA or qualified protective order prior to the use or disclosure of PHI to a third party pursuant to this Contract.
-See also ancillary BAA between the parties.
-Five hundred dollars (\$500) per enrollee per occurrence.
+TABLE TABLE 3: LIQUIDATED DAMAGES ISSUES AND AMOUNTS CORE PROGRAM ISSUES DAMAGES 58.
+Failure to comply with any of the standards for timely service authorization as specified in this Contract. \$5,000 per month, for each month that the Agency determines that the Managed Care Plan is not in compliance, per standard 59.
+Failure to comply with enrollee notice for denials, reductions, terminations, or suspensions of services within the timeframes specified in this Contract as described in this Contract. \$2,500 per occurrence.
+60. Failure to provide continuity of care and a seamless transition consistent with the services in place prior to the new enrollee's enrollment in the Managed Care Plan as described in this Contract. \$2,500 per occurrence.
+61. Failure to comply in any way with Managed Care Plan staffing requirements as specified in this Contract. \$250 per day for each day that staffing requirements are not met.
+62. Failure to timely report changes in Managed Care Plan staffing as described in this Contract. \$500 per occurrence.
+63. Failure to provide no less than thirty (30) days' written notice before making any changes to the administration and/or management procedures and/or authorization, denial or review procedures, including any delegations, as described in this Contract. \$25,000 per occurrence.
+64. Failure of a provider agreement to comply with a requirement of this Contract. \$1,000 per failure per provider agreement 65.
+Failure to receive prior written Agency approval of delegation to a subcontractor. \$25,000 per occurrence 66.
+Failure of a subcontract to comply with a requirement of this Contract. \$5,000 per failure per subcontract 67.
+Failure to maintain and/or provide proof of required insurance as described in this Contract. \$500 per day.
+68. Failure to comply with subcontract requirements for providers dually offering UM and service provision. \$500 per day.